angrybacon/doomsday-wiki/markdown/chapters/ddft/pass-the-turn.md

 :::

-Echo of Eons in the maindeck provides some very interesting pile options, which are explored more in-depth in a later chapter.
+Echo of Eons in the maindeck provides some very interesting pile options, which are explored more in depth in a later chapter.
 One powerful application is building a high storm count by recycling multiple spells post-Doomsday.
 In this example, you draw Ideas Unbound, which draws 2 LEDs and an Echo of Eons.
 Crack both LEDs for RRRUUU, and spend your blue mana to flashback Echo.
 This will draw